sdiehl/wiwinwlh/tutorial.md

 under it.
 Any change to the leaves, or any reorordering of the nodes will produce a different hash.

-A merkle tree admits an efficient "proof of inclusion" where to produce evidence that a single node is included in the set can be done by simply tracing the roots of a single node up to the binary tree to the root.
+A Merkle tree admits an efficient "proof of inclusion" where to produce evidence that a single node is included in the set can be done by simply tracing the roots of a single node up to the binary tree to the root.
 This is a logarithmic order set of hashes and is quite efficient.